 Students enrolled at Immanuel in 1st through the 8th grade are expected to attend school regularly.
-Students must attend school 95% or more of the total days (typically 177 days).
+Students must attend school 95% or more of the total school year (typically 1044 hours or 161 six and one half hour days).
 The academic calendar builds in time for teachers and students to be out of school at the same time.
 The principal may use discretion in cases of illness or family tragedy.
 (Documentation must be placed in the cumulative folder.)
 Make up opportunities for missing work may be allowed.
-The

-School office should be notified in the morning if your child is going to be absent.
+The School office should be notified in the morning if your child is going to be absent.
 Excessive absences can be reported as truancy to the authorities.

-Before Care: 7:00 am - 8:00 am
+- Before Care: 7:00 am 8:15 am

-Arrival: 8:00 am - 8:29 am

-School Day: 8:30 am - 3:30 pm
+- School Day: 8:30 am 3:30 pm

-Departure: 3:30 pm - 3:45 pm
+- Arrival: 8:15 am 8:29 am Departure: 3:30 pm 3:45 pm

-• After Care: 3:45 pm - 6:00 pm (See Extended Care for information on care before and after school.)
+- After Care: 3:45 pm 6:00 pm

-• Tardiness disrupts the learning environment for all students of the classroom.
+- Tardiness disrupts the learning environment for all students of the classroom